-Increased federal block grant funds made it possible to create new and expanded mental health programs in 1988.
+The increased share of federal block grant funds made it possible to create new and expanded Indian mental health programs in 1988.
 Two urban programs were funded in addition to the eight programs which had previously been funded.
+However, a recent reduction in Minnesota's total federal mental health block grant allocation will require a cut of approximately 15% next year in these programs.